raizend1/CreditML/readme.md

 # About the project
 This project uses multivariant methods to discover hidden features, and machine learning techniques to  on the default of credit card clients Data Set.
-For this process we will use methods from ML from MIRI
+For this process we will use methods from ML from MIRI Masters at UPC

 # More detailed explanation on dataset used
 This research employed a binary variable, default